sap-tutorials/Tutorials/tutorials/sapui5-fiori-cf-data-visualization/sapui5-fiori-cf-data-visualization.md

 [ACCORDION-END]
 [ACCORDION-BEGIN [Step : ](Implement a popover)]

 You might have noticed that you can hover over the single data points of the line chart and click them, but nothing happens yet.
-Insert the below `onAfterRendering` method into the `Sales.controller.js` to connect the `VizFrame` with the popover, which we already defined in our `Sales.view.xml` (step 3).
+Insert the below `onAfterRendering` method into the `Sales.controller.js` to connect the `VizFrame` with the popover, which is already defined in the `uimodule/webapp/view/Sales.view.xml` (step 3).

 ```javascript [7-11]